Craft Passion

 sock unicorn whale

-Now that you know a little more about the narwhal, I know you will enjoy sewing your very own sock narwhal Nadir.
-The free sewing pattern for this narwhal plush toy should be able to help you along the way.
-Do share with me your own sock narwhals and if you do need my help, drop me a little comment below.
+Now that you know a little more about the narwhal, I know you will enjoy sewing your very own sock narwhal stuffed animal, Nadir.
+The free sewing pattern for this narwhal toy should be able to help you along the way.
+Do share with me your own sock narwhal stuffed animal and if you do need my help, drop me a little comment below.

-I hope you will have a lot of fun learning how to sew the sock Narwhal Nadir.
-My next blog will be on a similar pattern, which you can try too because it is a small alteration on this design – sock shark Solo.
+I hope you will have a lot of fun learning how to sew, Nadir, the narwhal.
+My next blog will be on a similar pattern, which you can try too because it is a small alteration on this design – sock shark Solo

 Happy Sewing!